 An exceptionally well-wrapped gift is a double present.
-You are giving the gift of whatever your gift is, but you are also giving the gift of beauty; the gift of pleasure; the gift of joy.
+You are giving the gift of whatever your gift is, but you are also giving the gift of joy.
 All presents are fun, but a beautifully packaged present is even more fun.
 Isn't it nice, in a warm, sappy way, to let someone know that you care enough not only to give them something, but also to wrap it with little jingle bells on top?
 That is thoughtfulness; that is love.

 So, with peak present season upon us, here are 12 of our favorite tips for turning regular-ol' wrapping jobs into Martha-level masterpieces.

 - Send in the animals: This is charming and witty and abundantly delightful!
 If a total stranger proposed to me this way, I would probably accept.

 - Raid your baking drawer: Admittedly, I was skeptical of "cupcake liner bows."
 Like, what next, are we going to start giving each other macaroni necklaces now?
 But it turns out I'm wrong; these floral puffs are adorable.

 - Do your own dots: I am not saying there is shame in traditional, store-bought wrapping paper.
 I am saying that this DIY polka dot paper is low-key whimsical in the best possible way.